Skip to content

 TDAD: Test-Driven AI Development

-TDAD (Test-Driven AI Development) upgrades your AI from a chaotic code generator into a disciplined engineer. local-first, and zero API calls—you control exactly what leaves your machine.
+TDAD (Test-Driven AI Development) is a visual workflow engine that upgrades your AI from a chaotic code generator into a disciplined engineer.

-TDAD enforces a Plan → Spec → Test → Fix cycle where automated tests validate every line of code, ensuring your AI delivers working software, not just snippets.
+It enforces a Plan → Spec → Test → Fix cycle where runtime feedback (not just text) guides your AI to deliver working software, not just snippets.

 Quick Links: Installation • Getting Started • Features • Contributing • Community